bogdan/blog/_posts/2012-07-30-postgresql-full-text-search-solr.markdown

 It makes both approaches more complex as business logic becomes more complex.

 But in case of Solr this is not the only one thing to care.
 With database size growth you gain more problems.
 Solr index do not have that nice migration mechanism and dump transfer tools as Relational databases.
+No matter which gem you will use to connect Solr and Relational database: you need to take care when search index schema changes.

+## Conclusion

+Conceptually I would like my database to respond for every data search operation e.g. full text search.
+This is where PostgreSQL is going.
+But this feature is not that strong now e.g. it still lacks spell checking and result highlight features.
+Solr is old school tool having all full text search features you ever imagine, but need to pay a lot for this power.